Ultrasonic Cleaner for Cleaning Printhead: How It Works?

 These fluids will dissolve the dried ink residues better and act strongly to remove them with greater ease, making the cleaning process faster and much more efficient.

 When using alcohol for cleaning the blocked printhead, make sure that you do not use it in a higher ratio.
 Also, do not use fluids like methylated spirits or any other flammable liquids to clean the print heads.
-Due to its chemical composition, it’s corrosive and can damage the wire or electrical contacts in the blocked printer heads.

 Best Practices When Using Ultrasonic Cleaning for Printheads